The Department of Health (the ‘Department’) is responsible for My Aged Care on behalf of the Australian Government.

 How do we store and maintain your personal information?

-We have processes in place to ensure that records of your personal information remain accurate, complete and up to date, including by verifying the information with you each time you use the Services, and from other sources.
+The Department has processes in place to ensure records of your personal information remain accurate, complete and up to date, including by verifying the information with you each time you use the Services, and from other sources.

-If you learn that personal information we hold about you is inaccurate, incomplete or not up to date, please contact us so that we can promptly update our records.
+If you learn that personal information we hold about you is inaccurate, incomplete or not up to date, please contact the Department so we can promptly update our records.

 How can you access and correct your personal information?

-You may ask to access and/or correct your personal information by contacting us.
+You may ask to access and/or correct your personal information by contacting the Department.